joshtantan/grubbineats/docs/plans/scrums/20_10_scrum.md

 - What are you working on today?
   - Avvai:
   - Ayushi:
-  - Josh: sync up and merge Ayushi's BE code with master, refactoring, POST routes, Twilio (if extra time)
+  - Josh: sync up and merge Ayushi's BE code with master, refactoring, POST routes